Although we started house-sitting while living abroad in the UK, we have spent over 2 years house sitting in Australia.

 Do House Sitters Get Paid in Australia?

-If you are not an Australian citizen being paid for house sitting also presents its own challenges with visas and tax.
+If you don’t have a work visa being paid for house sitting also presents its own challenges with visas and tax.

 When is the Best Time to House Sit in Australia?